-A total of 1.5 acres of emergent and 1.75 of forested wetlands would be required to offset the unavoidable impacts to wetlands (Table 15).
-See Appendix II for the compensatory draft mitigation plan and detailed habitat evaluation procedures.
+A total of 1.25 acres of emergent and 1.75 of forested wetlands would be required to offset the unavoidable impacts to wetlands (Table 16).
+See Appendix II for the detailed habitat evaluation procedures and Cost Effective/Incremental Cost Analysis and See Appendix III for the draft mitigation plan.